coveo/coveo.analytics.js/README.md

 See the [Send an Event](https://docs.coveo.com/en/l3am0254/coveo-for-commerce/send-an-event) page for more information on the expected payloads for both of these.

-The full list of supported eCommerce plugin actions are listed in the [**Possible Actions** section of the Tracking Commerce Events page](https://docs.coveo.com/en/3188/coveo-for-commerce/commerce-data-health-implementation-guide#possible-actions).
-This page also provides information on how to log
+The eCommerce plugin supports adding product data (`ec:addProduct`), product impression data (`ec:addImpression`) as well as setting the [appropriate event action](https://docs.coveo.com/en/l29e0540/coveo-for-commerce/commerce-events-reference#product-action-type-reference) through `ec:setAction`.
+These calls can be used in series to assemble different types of payloads:

 -   A [product detail view](https://docs.coveo.com/en/3188/coveo-for-commerce/commerce-data-health-implementation-guide#measuring-a-product-details-view)
 -   An [addition to the cart](https://docs.coveo.com/en/l3jg0266/coveo-for-commerce/measure-cart-page-events#measure-an-increase-in-item-quantity-in-cart)